TheAlchemistNerd/Real-Time-Payment-System/PROJECT_ANALYSIS_AND_REFACTORING_PLAN.md

 ### `payment-service`
 *   **Overall Architecture**: The current architecture (`EventListener` -> `CommandService` -> `SagaOrchestrator`) is logically sound and robust.
 It provides a clear separation of concerns.
 *   **`TransactionCommandService`**: The logic is correct.
 It properly handles commands, updates aggregates, and uses the `TransactionSynchronizationManager` to publish events *after* the database commit.
 This correctly solves the race condition we discussed.
 The integration of metrics and resilience patterns (`@Bulkhead`, `@Retry`) is excellent.
-*   **`ModernTransactionSagaOrchestrator`**: The logic is correct for its role as a pure orchestrator.
+*   **`TransactionSagaOrchestrator`**: The logic is correct for its role as a pure orchestrator.
 It listens for events mid-workflow (e.g., `FraudCheckCompletedEvent`) and correctly dispatches new commands to the `TransactionCommandService`.
 It no longer contains business logic, which is a significant improvement.
 *   **`TransactionEventListener`**: This component is logically correct.
 It properly serves as the entry point, converting the initial `TransactionCreatedEvent` into a `CreateTransactionCommand`.

 ### `transaction-service`